-- 18.1 Where an employee is required by law to hold an annual practising certificate, the cost of the certificate shall be met by the employer provided that: - a) It must be a statutory requirement that a current certificate be held for the performance of duties. - b) The employee must be engaged in duties for which the holding of a certificate is a requirement. - c) Any payment will be offset to the extent that the employee has received a reimbursement from another employer. - d) The Employer will only pay one APC unless there are operational requirements for an employee to maintain multiple APCs. - 18.2 Where the employer requires employees to hold a competency certificate issued by a professional association, the employer will reimburse the associated fees incurred.
+- 18.1 Where an employee is required by law to hold an annual practising certificate, the cost of the certificate shall be met by the employer provided that: - 18.1.1 It must be a statutory requirement that a current certificate be held for the performance of duties. - 18.1.2 The employee must be engaged in duties for which the holding of a certificate is a requirement. - 18.1.3 Any payment will be offset to the extent that the employee has received a reimbursement from another employer. - 18.1.4 The Employer will only pay one APC unless there are operational requirements for an employee to maintain multiple APCs. - 18.2 Where the employer requires employees to hold a competency certificate issued by a professional association, the employer will reimburse the associated fees incurred.